 Have you been dreaming of vising Venice but cringe at the thought of all those crowds of people and sky-high costs?
-Then winter-time may be the perfect time for you to venture to this incredibly romantic city!
+Then wintertime may be the perfect time for you to venture into this incredibly romantic city!

 Amsterdam in the Winter

 Amsterdam is often referred to as the "Venice of the North," and rightfully so since there are over 60 miles (1000 kilometers) of canals.
 Now imagine those canals frozen over and people ice-skating on the Keizersgracht canal right in the center of Amsterdam!
 That's Amsterdam in the winter.